Call for Symposia

 Sponsorship is an option where organisations have an interest in ideas for events celebrating the latest in ecology and this matches BES’s aims for running high-quality events for our global community of ecologists.
 A first step is to get in touch with our Fundraising and Development Manager, Paul Bower.

-The next meeting of Meetings Committee is Tuesday 22 October.
-All symposia proposals must be sent to Amy Everard by 17:00 (BST), Monday 7 October to be considered.
+The next meeting of the Events Committee is in May 2023.
+All symposia proposals must be sent to the Events Team by the end of April 2023 to be considered.

 Creating an inclusive environment for ecologists